Updated on: 11/6/2019

-Whether some people like to acknowledge it or not, boating is just as dangerous as driving a car.
-There are several precautions to take to prevent fatalities and many supplies to have with you in a case of emergency.
-The fatality rate for boating-related accidents is down from 2010 and we want to keep it that way!
+Whether people like to acknowledge it or not, boating is just as dangerous as driving a car.
+There are several precautions to take to prevent fatalities, as well as many supplies to have with you in a case of emergency.
+The fatality rate for boating-related accidents is down from 2010 and we want to keep it that way.

 If you are the victim of a boating accident, there are many pieces of equipment that you will need.
 Here is a list of items that you should always carry on your boat:

 - First aid kit: This is very important for small emergencies as well as big ones.
 For example, if your young child falls down and skins his knees on the boat, you will need some band-aids.